-The following photos are visual examples of what you should encounter after surgery and days after having your female cat spayed.
+The following photos are visual examples of what you should encounter after surgery and days after having your cat spayed or neutered.
 If you see anything that looks unusual or you are concerned about, please don’t hesitate to give us a call.

 What should I do to keep my dog/cat from licking his/her incision?

-You may purchase a post-surgery collar from us.
+You may purchase a post-surgery collar or body suit from us.

 Should I be worried that my dog/cat is licking his/her incision?

 Yes.
 Please bring them in so we can check their incision.
-We are available for rechecks Monday through Thursday or follow the emergency contact instructions on your Postoperative Care Instruction sheet.
+We are available for rechecks Monday, Tuesday, Thursday and Friday with an appointment or follow the emergency contact instructions on your Postoperative Care Instruction sheet.

 What is the green mark on my pet?